makoit/fastapi_mongo_example_project/README.md

 ---

-## run app
+## run app local for dev

-Deployment is docker based.
+Deployment is actually based on docker-compose for local dev.
 Execute the commands on the same folder level where the docker-compose file is located.

 ### start app and mongo: